tony9321/Tony-s-hardhat-and-solidity-contract/README.md

-# this is a project of me Tony Chen and the journey i learned to code Solidity smart contract, hardhat, JS, and it can be deploy on local node or testnet like rinkeby
+# this is a project I coded and the journey i learned to code Solidity smart contract, hardhat, JS, and it can be deploy on local node or testnet like rinkeby

 Advanced Sample Hardhat Project